weilonge/fathom/README.md

 ## Status

 Fathom is under heavy development, and its design is still in flux.
 If you'd like to use it at such an early stage, you should remain in close contact with us.
+Join us in IRC: #fathom on irc.mozilla.org.

 ### Parts that work so far